ashishch164/Django_task_manager/README.md

 <b>API Endpoints</b>

 1. List All Tasks <br>
-   Retrieves all tasks ordered by weightage in descending order and then by creation date.
+   Retrieves all tasks ordered by weightage in descending order and then by creation date.<br>
    GET http://127.0.0.1:8000/tasks/list <br>
    [
    {